arvkr/ransac_cuda_eecse4750/README.md

 implementation, it is important to read the code in these files.
 * To reproduce the benchmarks graphs for the 3D version of RANSAC as shown in the presentation and report, run the below command:
     * First graph generated is named `ransac_3d_samples_cuda.png` by default.
 This plots the execution time for serial and cuda as we vary the size of the dataset.
-    * Second graphs generated is named `ransac_3d_models_cuda.png` by default.
+    * Second graph generated is named `ransac_3d_models_cuda.png` by default.
 This plots the execution time for serial and cuda as we vary the number of RANSAC models.
+    * Third graph generated is named `ransac_3d_const_mem_cuda.png` by default.
+This evaluates the effect of constant memory on execution time.
     * By setting the boolean `plot_cuda_mem` to True, we can choose to also print the execution of split-up between memory transfer and computation time for CUDA.
     * It has been verified that the outputs between serial and CUDA match perfectly.
 Randomization has been taken into account be setting an initial seed value.
 ```